-If you play poker, you’ve probably heard the term “play the man, not the odds”.
+If you ever played poker, you’ve probably heard the term “play the man, not the odds”.
 Well, that saying also works in business.
 Let me explain…

 Would you rather use logic or emotions to win a deal?
 Logic, right?
 To some extent you are right, but logic won’t get you the best deal.
-If you want to come on top from a deal you need to use both logic and emotions.
+If you want to come on top in a deal, you need to use both logic and emotions.

-Over the last 10 years I went from being able to closing 4 figure deals to closing 7 figure deals.
+Over the last 10 years, I went from being able to close four-figure deals to being able to close seven-figure deals.
 It took me a long time because no one taught me to play the man (using emotions) instead of playing the odds (using logic).

 Here is a step by step approach that will help you to play the man and not the odds: